rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 #### Changes

 - The `minCollateral` and `maxCollateral` for a node's RPL rewards (defined in [Collateral Rewards](#collateral-rewards)) now use the amount of ETH borrowed from the staking pool and bonded for the minipool on a per-minipool basis, instead of a flat 16 ETH for both.
-- The `minipoolShare` of a minipool's Smoothing Pool rewards in [Calculating Node Rewards](#calculating-node-rewards) is now multiplied by the amount of ETH bonded by the node operator for that minipool, to help distinguish between an 8 ETH and a 16 ETH bond.
+- The entire process for calculating Smoothing Pool ETH rewards for nodes has been redesigned to make it easier to understand and compatible with the Atlas upgrade, which makes the ETH bonds for minipools variable.

 ---